 Language and Culture Summer Programs

 All students participate in hands-on workshops that enable them to develop and expand their intercultural communication skills.
-In addition, we offer a series of practical and relevant electives designed to boost our your learning opportunities.
-These programs include an orientation to TRU’s campus and the city of Kamloops.
+In addition, we offer a series of practical and relevant electives designed to boost your learning opportunities.
+These programs include an orientation to TRU’s campus, the city of Kamloops, as well as participation in thoughtfully selected activities.

 Intercultural Communication Skills Workshops